-Belcher Bits BB-46: RAF Type C Bomb Trolley 1/48 Background
+Belcher Bits BB-47: RAF Type D Bomb Trolley 1/48 Background

 Starting in the late 30s, the RAF developed a series of bomb trolleys to carry ordnance from the bomb dumps out to the dispersal areas where armourers would load them on aircraft.
 The first two types were lightweight, used sprung suspension and had a capacity of 1000 lb.
-However, as bombers got larger, so did bomb loads and the Type C trolley with a capacity of 3000 lb was introduced.
-This used a more substanttial frame, with movable crossmembers (bearers) which also had adjustable chocks so that a wide variety of loads could be safely transported.
-This kit represents the Type C Mk III and was often seen at Lancaster dispersals loaded with 500 lb MC bombs or SBCs carrying incendiaries.
+However, as bombers got larger, so did bomb loads and the Type D trolley with a capacity of 4000 lb was introduced.
+This kit represents the Type D Mk II and was often seen at dispersals loaded with a 4000lb HC bomb (cookie).